 - 1. Develop and implement patient centered drug therapy care plans. - 2.
 Recommend changes to the drug therapy regimen through monitoring and assessing/reassessing patient information. - 3.
 Access, evaluate, and apply information to promote optimal health care. - 4.
 Identify and report medication errors and adverse drug reactions. - 5.
 Communicate to the patient and other health care professionals the appropriateness of the patient's specific pharmacotherapeutic agents, dosing regimens, dosage forms, routes of administration and delivery systems. - 6.
 Demonstrate the ability to retrieve, evaluate and apply clinical and scientific publications in the decision-making process. - 7.
 Promote self-directed learning through a self-initiated, proactive, evidenced based clinical pharmacy practice. - 8.
-Demonstrate appropriate team behaviors and professionalism. - 9.
-Additional objectives as assigned by the individual preceptor.
+Demonstrate appropriate team behaviors and professionalism.

 This list is not intended to be all inclusive.
 The preceptor has the authority to adapt and to add other experiences that he/she feels the students will benefit from.
-Specific activities suggested by the Accreditation Council for Pharmacy Education (ACPE) Accreditation Standards and Guidelines and Rotation Competencies are also to be included in the rotation experience.
+Specific activities suggested by the Accreditation Council for Pharmacy Education (ACPE) Accreditation

+Standards and Guidelines and Rotation Competencies are also to be included in the rotation experience.
 Refer to the rotation syllabus for further detail.

-Elective Experience
+Elective Experiences